shifty0g/Web-Libraries-Versions-Cheatsheet/README.md

 # All in One Special

-The Idea of this is to
+The Idea of this is to slap this badboy in the dev console on a webapp test to get a nice list to validate.
+Also gives you a nice screenshot for console too

 ```
 console.log('JQuery Version: ' + $.fn.jquery) & console.log('Lodash Version: ' + _.VERSION) & console.log('Moment Version:  moment.version) & console.log('Angular Version:  angular.version)